Pikkius/3DOnco/README.md

 On average a protein to complete the HHBlist and Propspr takes 3 hours
-# TDA <a name="tda"></a>
-Now that we have the matrix, we want to be sure that they contains significant pattern for the classification.

 # Models <a name="models"></a>
+Now that we have the distance prediction matrices, we want to be sure that they contains significant pattern that allow us to distinguish between oncogenic and not oncogenic fusions.
+## Topological Data Analysis
+We can interpret the distance prediction matrices as weight matrices referred to a graph, where the nodes represent the residues and the weights represent the predicted distances between each pair of aminoacids.
+Using this network structure, we can exploit algebraic topology and topological data analysis to obtain some insights about the properties of these matrices.

+Topological data analysis is a very important tool based on simplicial complexes, which are a generalization of the concept of graph.
+One of the main application of TDA is simplicial homology, also known as the _theory of holes_, since in simple words its goal is to detect similarities or differences between two objects (simplicial complexes)  by analyzing the holes in their topological structures.

+In particular, we study **persistent homology** which is an algebraic method for discerning topological features of data.
 ## Neural Network <a name="nn"></a>
 Rete CONV
 LSTM